 Cash Equivalents and Short-Term Investments.
 Normally, a Fund invests substantially all of its assets to meet its investment objective.
 A Fund may invest the remainder of its assets in securities with maturities of less than one year or cash equivalents, or each may hold cash.
-For more information on eligible short-term investments, see the SAI.
+For more information on eligible short-term investments, see the Statement of Additional Information ("SAI").